-Unfortunately for the Jesuits, they established their mission during a time of prolonged famine, and the Algonquians were unwilling to provide them with food.
-Moreover, "Don Luis" soon abandoned the missionaries and moved to an Indian village, where he proceeded to marry several women and live like the chief's son that he actually was.
+Unfortunately for the Jesuits, they established their mission during a time of prolonged famine, and the Algonquians declined to provide them with food.
+Moreover, "Don Luis" soon abandoned the missionaries and moved to a Native American village, where he proceeded to marry several women and live like the chief's son that he actually was.
 Facing mounting criticism and hostility from the Jesuits, Velasco soon decided to terminate their mission with extreme prejudice.
-In early 1571 he organized a Indian war party which killed the eight missionaries and burned their chapel. (ibid, 71-72.)
+In early 1571 he organized a war party which killed the eight missionaries and burned their chapel. (ibid, 71-72.)

 Nor was that Luis de Velasco's last act of defiance toward Europeans.
 He later took the name Opechancanough, "He whose soul is white," and became an adviser to his brother, paramount chief Powhatan.
 When Powhatan died in 1617, Opechancanough became the military leader of Powhatan's confederacy, and in 1622 organized the military strike that killed over 300 English colonists and nearly destroyed the colony of Virginia.
 Opechancanough somehow survived the bloody ten-year war that followed, and was reportedly around 100 years old when, in 1646, an English settler finally shot him in the back near Jamestown.
 So ended the life of one of the first inhabitants of Virginia to have visited Europe.

 For the next entry in this series, click here.